ADHD Diet For Kids: Foods To Eat & Avoid 2023

 Monitoring Sugar

-Your child may find it difficult to resist the urge to consume sugary foods.
+Your child may struggle to resist the urge to consume sugary foods.
 As a result, you must monitor their eating habits to avoid overconsumption of sugary or ultra-processed goods, as well as high-fat and sugar-rich foods.

 Make-A-Meal Schedule